-Panelists should be administered an evaluation at key points throughout the process to focus on a specific step and preparation for that step.
+Panelists should also be administered evaluations at key points throughout the process to focus on a specific step and preparation for that step.
 The agenda and timing of specific steps will determine whether separate evaluations are necessary for steps.
 For example, it may be sufficient to collect information about the judgment round and feedback information in a single evaluation.
 Evaluations are recommended for the following steps in the process:

-- At the end of the first day of the process to evaluate training and instruction - After completing training in ALDs and development of borderline descriptions - Following the first round of judgments - Following the first round of feedback - Following each round of judgments and feedback - Following selection of exemplar items to recommend for reporting
+- At the end of the first day of the process to evaluate training and instruction - After completing training in ALDs and development of borderline descriptions - Following each round of judgments and feedback - Following selection of exemplar items to recommend for reporting